Last updated: 21-August-2017

 How to adjust your browser settings

-If you prefer, use these browser-specific instructions.
+We have listed some browser-specific instructions here for convenience.
 Please note that there are different browsers and manufacturers upgrade them frequently.
 The best way to get the right instructions is to go to the manufacturer’s support page.

 The following support/privacy pages (for some of the more common browsers) are correct as at 1 August 2017.